-The Good: The sales video tells you right away that you'll be doing automated binary trading.
+The Good / The sales video tells you right away that you'll be doing automated binary trading.

-The Bad: Push Button Salaries is just a recycled 7 Figure Club- and both programs are scams.
+The Bad / Push Button Salaries is just a recycled 7 Figure Club- and both programs are scams.

-The Bottom Line: Don't fall for this remake of a binary options scam.
+My Recommendation / Don't fall for this remake of a binary options scam.
 Real money takes real work.
 Start with our top recommendation here if you want to learn how to really build an income online.

-Push Button Salaries / Push Button Salary Review
+Push Button Salary Review

 Push Button Salary (aka Push Button Salaries) is currently offering a crazy deal to new subscribers: